MythicApp/Mythic/README.md

 If you believe something's missing from the roadmap that we should add to the app, join our [Discord](https://discord.com/invite/58NZ7fFqPy), [open an issue](https://github.com/MythicApp/Mythic/issues/new/choose), or open a [pull request](https://github.com/MythicApp/Mythic/pulls).

 ## Download
-At midnight on the 19th of May, Mythic finally released!

 [Download it now!](https://github.com/MythicApp/Mythic/releases)

 * Please note Mythic is only available for macOS 14 (Sonoma) and above.